yahiarefaiea/rapida/packages/rapid-gulp/README.md

 # Rapid gulp environment (legacy starter-kit)

-A starter-kit built using Gulp and NodeJS to help you start projects faster.
+A starter-kit built using Gulp and NodeJS to help start projects faster.

 ## Requirements to run